 (Image credit: Future)

 "A beautiful, natural wreath and garland around the doorway always make an inviting statement," says interior designer Marie Flanigan.
 And I couldn't agree more.
-The garland decoration around this arched doorway brings a cozy, cocooning feel to the space, wrapping you in a warm, festive hug.
+This Christmas decorating idea, using a pre-lit garland to create a festive arched doorway, brings a cozy, cocooning feel to the space, wrapping you in a warm, festive hug.
 This 10ft Christmas Garland with Lights from Amazon is the perfect size to adorn a doorway.

 17. Add Vases of Foraged Foliage to a Mantel